inblockio/aqua-rs-cli/README.md

     1. aqua_domain="random_alphanumeric" (if none is specified one is genrated)
     2. aqua_network="sepolia" or  "holesky" or "mainnet" (default is sepolia)
     3. verification_platform="alchemy" or "infura" or "none" for witnessing  (optional) default is none
+    4. verification_platform_chain="sepolia" or "mainnet" or "holesky" for witnessing  (optional) default is none
-    4. api_key=  the alchemy key or infura api key (optional)
+    5. api_key=  the alchemy key or infura api key (optional)
-    5. keys_file = pathe to json file with similar contents as thos in keys.sample.json use a wallet without metemask
+    6. keys_file = pathe to json file with similar contents as thos in keys.sample.json use a wallet without metemask

 Notes : if a keys fileis speciefied in the commands it will take precendence over the environment  valriables specified keys file